22897658/JW-Bruwer-Skripsie-2023/README.md

 The next files are the Python programs that are used to test the quality of the final design of the project.
 The following list for the tests follows as:

-Random Walk Test-
+Random Walk Test - randomWalkTest
-Information Entropy Test-
+Information Entropy Test - infoEntropyTest
-Runs Test-
+Runs Test -
-Binary Rank Matrix Test-
+Binary Rank Matrix Test - matrixTest
-Frequency Test-
+Frequency Test - frequencyTest
-Maurer's "Universal Statistical" Test-
+Maurer's "Universal Statistical" Test -
-Scattor Plot Test-
+Scattor Plot Test - scatterTest